paezha/University-AI-Panel/README.md

 &#10;Put another way: If McMaster gave ALL OF ITS REVENUE to Microsoft, it would only account for 842899000 / (198000000000 * 1.3019) or less than one third of a percentage point of Microsoft's revenue.
 --->

-My perspective is that it is better to do things more slowly at the beginning, to really exercise the brain, so that the brain can do more exceptional things later (perhaps even more efficiently).
+One could ask whether there is value in doing things more slowly, less expertly at the beginning, in order to make the delicate process of thought work, so that the brain can accomplish genuinely exceptional things later, and perhaps even more efficiently.

+### Learning the wrong stuff and deskilling

-But let us assume for a moment that AI in its current form really becomes essential.
+But let us assume for a moment that using AIs in their current form does becomes an in-demand tool in the short term.
 What is the expected longevity of skills like prompt engineering?

 Apart from a few methodological developments (like transformers), improvement in the performance of AIs (say, from ChatGPT-2 to the latest version), mostly comes from using bigger datasets.
-There has been a rush for data, as developers try to improve their models by training them using more and more data.
+There has been a rush for data[^38], as developers try to improve their models by training them using more and more data.
 But, despite the large number of texts available in digital form, there is still only a finite amount of data to be had.

-Big corporations are mostly done grabbing all data that they could lay their hands on, sometimes by morally dubious, and at times by possibly illegal means.
+As of this writing, the big corporations that can afford to grab data, are mostly done with all the data grabbing, sometimes by morally dubious, and at times by possibly illegal means (Clark 2024).

 IBM, for example, uses data drawn from the Project CodeNet Dataset.
 The data are “sourced” from two online judge web sites, AIZU Online Judge